linode/docs/docs/guides/development/javascript/how-to-build-and-use-vuejs-components/index.md

 modified_by:
   name: Linode
 image: BuildingandUsingVueJSComponents.png
+title: Building and Using VueJS Components
-title: How to Build and Use VueJS Components (A Tutorial)
+title_meta: How to Build and Use VueJS Components (A Tutorial)
-h1_title: Building and Using VueJS Components
-enable_h1: true
 contributor:
   name: Pavel Petrov
   link: https://github.com/WebBamboo/